-Here the integral runs over all occupied states in the Fermi sea ($|\bm{p}'|\le p_F$) and, for simplicity, spin- and isospin-indices are neglected.
+Here, the integral runs over all occupied states in the Fermi sea ($|\bm{p}'|\le p_F$) and, for simplicity, spin and isospin indices are neglected.
 The starting energy is denoted by $W$.
-For further details see Ref.~\cite{WANG-SB2021_PRC103-054319}.
+For further details, see Ref.~\cite{WANG-SB2021_PRC103-054319}.

 The effective $NN$ interaction $G$ is the basic ingredient of RBHF theory.
-In the non-relativistic Brueckner-Hartree-Fock theory, it is an effective scattering matrix in the nuclear medium, found as the solution of the Bethe-Goldstone equation~\cite{Bethe1957_PRSA238-551,Brueckner1958_PR109-1023}.
-Here the Pauli operator $Q$ excludes, in the intermediate states, scattering processes to occupied states below the Fermi surface.
+In the nonrelativistic Brueckner-Hartree-Fock theory, it is an effective scattering matrix in the nuclear medium, found as the solution of the Bethe-Goldstone equation~\cite{Bethe1957_PRSA238-551,Brueckner1958_PR109-1023}.
+Here, the Pauli operator $Q$ excludes, in the intermediate states, scattering processes to occupied states below the Fermi surface.

 In relativistic scattering processes, the scattering matrix is determined by the four-dimensional Bethe-Salpeter equation~\cite{Salpeter1951_PR84-1232}.
 There are several three-dimensional reductions to this equation~\cite{Blankenbecler1966_PR142-1051,Thompson1970_PRD1-110}.
-Nowadays, in most of the applications of the relativistic Brueckner-Hartree-Fock scheme, the $G$-matrix is obtained by solving the in-medium covariant Thompson equation~\cite{Brockmann1990_PRC42-1965}, \begin{widetext}
+Nowadays, in most of the applications of the RBHF theory, the $G$ matrix is obtained by solving the in-medium covariant Thompson equation~\cite{Brockmann1990_PRC42-1965}, \begin{widetext}

-\end{widetext} Here $\bm{P}=\frac{1}{2}({\bm k}_1+{\bm k}_2)$ and $\bm{k}=\frac{1}{2}({\bm k}_1-{\bm k}_2)$ are the center-of-mass and the relative momenta of the two interacting nucleons with the momenta ${\bm k}_1$ and ${\bm k}_2$.
-The initial, intermediate, and final relative momenta of the two nucleons are $\bm{q}, \bm{k}$ and $\bm{q}'$, respectively.
+\end{widetext} Here, $\bm{P}=\frac{1}{2}({\bm k}_1+{\bm k}_2)$ and $\bm{k}=\frac{1}{2}({\bm k}_1-{\bm k}_2)$ are the center-of-mass and the relative momenta of the two interacting nucleons with the momenta ${\bm k}_1$ and ${\bm k}_2$.
+The initial, intermediate, and final relative momenta of the two nucleons are $\bm{q}, \bm{k}$, and $\bm{q}'$, respectively.
 The starting energy is denoted by $W$ and the $NN$ scattering in the nuclear medium is restricted by the Pauli operator $Q(\bm{k},\bm{P})$.